 A leader in the field of pulmonary mechanics, Carrie Perlman has had her research successfully funded by NIH and the American Heart Association.

-Learn the skills you need to engineer solutions to medical problems through advanced scientific research and technological innovations in the biomedical engineering Ph.D. program.
+Gain the advanced research skills and hands-on experience you need to engineer innovative medical solutions in the biomedical engineering Ph.D. program.

 The Stevens campus is located within a global hub of pharmaceutical, medical research and technology companies.
 Our faculty are active collaborators with many of New York’s leading medical centers and universities.
-Many of our students have sought and found career opportunities within New Jersey’s burgeoning medical and pharmaceutical industries.
+Many of our students have sought and found careers within New Jersey’s burgeoning medical and pharmaceutical industries.

 For more details about the biomedical engineering Ph.D. program, please see our Program Overview, as well as the Graduate Student Handbook.
 Currently enrolled students should visit the BME page on MyStevens.com for additional information.